precice/tutorials/HT/partitioned-heat/fenics-fenics/tools/README.md

 * `precice-adapter-config-D.json`
 * `precice-adapter-config-N.json`

 The templates that are used for generating these files can be found in `templates`.
+The generated files are created in `experiments/WRXX/dT00/*`.